meshery/meshery/docs/pages/reference/meshync-crd-reference.md

 ---

 # MeshSync CRD
-The MeshSync CRD is used as a configuration tool the the Meshsync service.
-The CRD is used to control the replica count for Meshsync instances, broker configuration and the resources that Meshsync watches and listens to in a cluster.
+The MeshSync CRD is used as a configuration tool the  [MeshSync](https://docs.meshery.io/concepts/architecture/MeshSync).
+The CRD is used to control the replica count for MeshSync instances, [Broker](https://docs.meshery.io/concepts/architecture/broker) configuration and the resources that MeshSync watches and listens to in a cluster.

 ## YAML synopsis